cloudmesh/classes/docs/source/n-resources.rst

 academic references for them.
 All references will be managed with jabref.

-Due to the number of students in the class this will be amounting to about 5 references per student.
+You will have to do about 10 references.
 Students should build teams of 2 students to correct each others contribution if possible.
-You will only get point for the references that are absolute correct.
+You will only get points for the references that are absolute correct.
 It does not matter if a colleague has helped you correcting your references.
 What is important is that you know how to cite correctly.

+.. warning:: This homework is typically underestimated by students and
+	     often done in sloppy fashion.
+I have had classes where 50% of the class got 0 points in this assignment.
+Thus it is not just sufficient to put in the refernce as MISC if it is a url, but you have to actually look up the URL, if its a paper, you may even have to locate which journal or conference, which location the conference took place what date the conference took place and so forth.
+Please note that many bibentries including some form IEEE and other sources could be wrong or are incomplete.
+For example are there other locations where you can find the PDF of a paper?

 How will you know which citation you need to do?:
-    You will be assigned a number in class and you simply have to do all the references that are in the list and do the once with your assignment number specified in a1 - a5 as defined in
+    You will be assigned a number in class and you simply have to do all the references that are in the list and do the once with your assignment number specified in a1 - a5 and b1-b5 as defined in

     https://piazza.com/class/irqfvh1ctrg2vt?cid=260

-    you will take the number and do a modulo 284 on the number and than do that refernce with that number.
-Use google to do the modulo calculation.

 What if i get a reference to "--------"?
      You are in luck, you get a free point.

 Can I use endnote for this?
-     No. However for your final paper you can use endnote.
+     No.

 What is an article?
      An article is published in a journal.